thautwarm/MLStyle.jl/docs/src/syntax/adt.md

 Since that you can define your own `where` pattern and export it to any modules.
-Given an arbitrary Julia module, if you don't use `@use GADT` to enable GADT extensions and, the qualifier of the your `where` pattern makes it visible here(current module), your own `where` pattern could work here.
+Given an arbitrary Julia module, if you don't use `@use GADT` to enable GADT extensions and, your own `where` pattern just works here.

 Here's a simple intepreter implemented using GADTs.